 6. Packing your food

 I know this sounds completely opposite of the point above, and it is!
 If you really need to cut corners, then packing your own food and bringing it into the parks is the way to go.
 Disney allows you to bring in whatever food you may need.
-Which is great because lots of amusement parks do not allow that.
+This is great because lots of amusement parks do not allow that.
 Try Instacart out!
 This is a great way to get groceries delivered to your resort or hotel.
 We have done this a few times.
 It always works out great!
-In the past, we have ordered bread, lunch meat, fruit, and other easy to pack food.
+In the past, we have ordered bread, lunch meat, fruit, and other easy-to-pack food.

 7. Go Shopping at home before you get to Disney

-Disney has an upcharge on thing in the parks that you can easily buy at home.
+Disney has an upcharge on things in the parks that you can easily buy at home.
 I have actually compiled a list of things that you should buy at home to help save money before entering the parks.
 Click here to read it!
 Also, try buying a few souvenirs at home too!

 8. Don’t go to the parks for a day

 GASP.
 Did I really just say that?!
 Yes, I did!
 Disney World has so much to offer even outside of its parks!
-If you want to save some moolah, consider buying one less park day then the amount of time that you will be there.
+If you want to save some moolah, consider buying one less park day than the amount of time that you will be there.
 Again, I am going to shock you, but I have also written an article on all of the fun things to do on a rest day.
 Click here to read it!